No not amphetamines speed, but f# speed, a poorly understood but absolutely critical optical system parameter.

 Well, if you were more on the ball than I was, the answer was right there with those first two images.
 A Hyperstar at f#2 is 5 times faster than a Sky90 at f#4.5, we know that.
 But what that means, and this is the final bit of the jigsaw that only just came together for me, is that an f#4.5 Sky90 needs to take a 50-minute sub to get the same depth of image as a 10-minute Hyperstar sub!
 It doesn’t matter if you have 5 Sky90s working in parallel, each camera/refractor system is STILL only f#4.5, you WILL need a 50-minute sub-exposure with the Sky90s to equal the depth of image achieved by a single 10-minute sub-exposure with the Hyperstar.
 You don’t even get the bonus of a lower noise image with the Sky90s.
 If you produce 5 subs of 50-minutes duration using 5 Sky90s, then you will also produce 5 subs of 10-minutes for the same 50-minute duration using the Hyperstar.
 So the noise reduction (due to stacking together subs) is just the same in both cases.
 The only real problem is, you would have forked out on 5 Sky90s together with their cameras, just to manage to get the quality of data you could get from a single Hyperstar 4 with a single camera.
 This is not really a cost-effective solution to the problem.

 You will see people on a number of Forums say that the Hyperstar is a “hype” job, and that this “faster, high-speed” imaging business is just an advertising gimmick.
 They feel this must be so because you can use the same optical system, say an 11” reflector to image at both f#10 and f#2.
 Now since the collection optics is the same, an 11” mirror, the thought is, you will get the same photon density in the focal plane in both cases, one is no faster than the other.
 That train of thought is unfortunately totally incorrect.
 The f#2 system images a much BIGGER area of sky than the f#10 system, the field of view at f#2 is much greater than the FOV at f#10.
 Since you are imaging a much bigger area of sky at f#2 it should really come as no surprise to you that the photon density in the image plane is also much bigger than for imaging at f#10.
 So f#, which is simply defined as the focal length of the optical system divided by the system aperture, REALLY is the “speed” of the system.
-It does seem to defy common-sense because one’s first thought is that a bigger mirror must put more photons per unit area onto the sensor – BUT – go back to the definition of f#. f# is normalised to the optical aperture by taking the ratio, focal length/aperture.
-This leads to this conclusion, that I must admit, even I don’t like, and that is the 8-foot f#24 mirror of the Hubble Space Telescope is 144 times SLOWER than the f#2 Hyperstar 4 sitting in my back garden.
+It does seem to defy common-sense because one’s first thought is that a bigger mirror MUST put more photons per unit area per unit time onto the sensor – BUT – go back to the definition of f#. f# is normalised to the optical aperture by taking the ratio, focal length/aperture.
+This leads to this conclusion, that I must admit, even I don’t like, and that is the 8-foot f#24 mirror of the Hubble Space Telescope really is 144 times SLOWER than the f#2 Hyperstar 4 sitting in my back garden.
 Strange but true.

 CCD = Charge Coupled Device